ethom98/cltfc-2025-midseason-review/README.md

 ---

+## Data Source

+The data used in this project was sourced from WyScout and provided by the Charlotte FC Analytics Team as part of a collaborative analysis initiative.
+This data is proprietary and not publicly available.

+Note: Due to data licensing agreements, the raw WyScout data used in this analysis cannot be publicly shared.

+---

 ## 🙌 Acknowledgments
 Special thanks to the Charlotte FC analytics team and the UNC Charlotte Sports Analytics Practicum for the opportunity and support throughout this project.